Install & run

 Server mode

 Langoost can run as a persistent execution server — the model it’s designed for.
-The process stays warm and serves requests with no cold start:
+The process stays warm and serves requests with no cold start.
+It binds loopback by default:

 Inspect the bytecode